 The combination of everydayhero and one event worked well for us…life is so busy getting ready to go (renting house, selling cars etc.) there is a limit to how much you can do.

 Media and publicity

-The local media can help make your event a great success and we are happy to support you every step of the way just contact Sarah Barnett, our Senior Communications Adviser.
+The local media can help make your event a great success and we are happy to support you every step of the way just contact Deborah Walker, Communications Manager.

 How we can help you

 We want to help you make your event a success.
 We can provide:

 - Vista magazines and brochures for you to distribute at your fundraising event